ChrFrohn/ChrFrohn/README.md

   </h1>
 </div>

-I am a Cloud Engineer, and I specialize in identity and access management, Microsoft Entra, PowerShell scripting and automation.
+I am a Microsoft MVP (Security) and Cloud Engineer, specializing in identity and access management, Microsoft Entra, PowerShell scripting and automation.
 I share my knowledge and expertise about those topics on my blog at https://christianfrohn.dk.
 I also write about other topics related to various Microsoft technologies.
 I also enjoy learning new skills and staying updated on the latest trends and developments in the IT industry.

-You are welcome to reach out to me on LinkedIn
+You are welcome to reach out to me on [LinkedIn](https://www.linkedin.com/in/Frohn/)

 ---